Northern mockingbird: Distribution and habitat

-The mockingbird's breeding range is from Maritime provinces of Canada westwards to British Columbia, practically the entire Continental United States south of the northern Plains states and Pacific northwest, the Greater Antilles, and the majority of Mexico to eastern Oaxaca and Veracruz.
-The mockingbird is generally a year-round resident of its range, but the birds that live in the northern portion of its range have been noted further south during the winter season.
-Sightings of the mockingbird have also been recorded in Hawaii (where it was introduced in the 1920s), southeastern Alaska, and three times as transatlantic vagrants in Britain, most recently in Exmouth, Devon, UK in February and March 2021.
+The mockingbird's breeding range is from the Maritime provinces of southern Canada, westwards to southern Oregon, and south through practically the entire continental United States south of the northern Plains states and Pacific Northwest, the Greater Antilles, and the majority of Mexico to eastern Oaxaca and Veracruz.
+The mockingbird is generally a year-round resident of its range, but birds that live in the northern portion of its range often move south during the winter season.
 The mockingbird is thought to be at least partly migratory in the northern portions of its range, but the migratory behavior is not well understood.
+Small numbers of northern mockingbird have also been recorded north of the breeding range, north to southeastern Alaska, and three times as transatlantic vagrants in Britain, most recently an individual which moved northeast through Britain from Devon via West Sussex to Northumberland in February to May 2021.

 In the 19th century, the range of the mockingbird expanded northward towards provinces such as Nova Scotia and Ontario and states such as Massachusetts, although the sightings were sporadic.
 Within the first five decades of the 20th century, regions that received an influx of mockingbirds were Maine, Vermont, Ohio, Iowa, and New York.
-In western states such as California, the population was restricted to the Lower Sonoran regions but by the 1970s the mockingbird was residential in most counties.
-Islands that saw introductions of the mockingbird include Bermuda (in which it failed), Barbados, St. Helena, Socorro Island, the Cayman Islands and Tahiti.
+In western states such as California, the population was restricted to the Lower Sonoran Desert regions but by the 1970s the mockingbird was residential in most counties.

+Islands that have had human-mediated introductions of mockingbirds include Hawaii (where it was introduced in the 1920s), Barbados, St. Helena, Socorro Island, the Cayman Islands, Tahiti, and Bermuda (in which it failed).

 The mockingbird's habitat varies by location, but it prefers open areas with sparse vegetation.
 In the eastern regions, suburban and urban areas such as parks and gardens are frequent residential areas.
 It has an affinity for mowed lawns with shrubs within proximity for shade and nesting.
 In western regions, desert scrub and chaparral are among its preferred habitats.
 When foraging for food, it prefers short grass.
 This bird does not nest in densely forested areas, and generally resides in the same habitats year round.